← back

 If you want to hit a home run, you basically have two options.

-One: you're just really good.
+First path: you're just really good.
 Your swing, your timing, your read on the pitch—all of it lines up.
 You step in and you can actually intend to hit it out.
 That's skill.
 Not everyone has it, and it takes a long time to build.

-Two: you're not that good yet, but you keep swinging.
+Second path: you're not that good yet, but you keep swinging.
 You try once, twice, a hundred times.
 Most of the time you miss, or you get a single, or a pop fly.
 But if you keep showing up and taking at-bats, eventually one of them goes over the fence.
 You get lucky.
 Except it's not only luck—it's luck plus volume.
 You manufactured the conditions for luck by being in the game enough times.

 You can manufacture your own luck